e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 To style the block component add `<style>` tag into its `index.vue` file and define there `css` code to fit the block content your design.
 It is a common practice to make a stylesheet with commonly used `css` classes and reuse them while developing the custom blocks.

-Upon the necessity CSS code may be inlined in the HTML elements.
+Upon the necessity, CSS code may be inlined in the HTML elements.

 <div class="container-scrollable">